rmwenzel/starbucks_promotion/README.md

 1. Analysis of experiment.

 	There was very strong statistical evidence for a positive effect of the promotion in terms of incremental response rate (IRR).
 The observed value of IRR was 0.09%.
-A classical parametric hypothesis test yielded an infinitesimal $p$-value of 2.51e-134.
+A classical parametric hypothesis test yielded an infinitesimal *p*-value of 2.51e-134.
 	A 99% boostrapped confidence interval was about (0.0075, 0.0115)

 2. Predictive modeling.